microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/data/Get-FinOpsService.md

     -ResourceType "Microsoft.Compute/virtualMachines"
 ```

-Returns all services with a resource provider that starts with "Microsoft.C".
+Returns all services with a resource provider that starts with `Microsoft.C`.

 <br>